EditorButton Class

 Example

-The following code creates a ButtonEdit control and places it onto a panel:
+The following code snippet creates a ButtonEdit control, customizes its buttons, and places the editor onto the form:

 btnEdit1.Properties.Buttons[0].Kind = ButtonPredefines.OK;